150 ways YOU can help keep Hyde Park beautiful

 - Encourage your church, community group, scout troop to participate in local clean-up events.

-- Kick butt!
-Cigarette butts are made of plastic fibers and do not biodegrade.
+- Cigarette butts are made of plastic fibers and do not biodegrade.
 Dropped on the ground, they are litter.
 Please dispose of cigarette butts properly.

 - Keep the sidewalk clean around your house.
 Don’t sweep trash into the street or gutter.